stopsopa/os-browser-bridge/README.md

 ### Extension in general

-Extension in general is trying to maintain constant connection with the server and forwards to it all special events emmited via individual tab to the server and other way around.
+Extension in general is trying to maintain constant connection with the server and forwards to it all special events emited via individual tab to the server and other way around.

 Extension can be installed in multiple browsers (chrome, brave, chromium) as long as it is chromium based browser.
 Also since all instances of this extension in no matter how many instances of chrome based browsers are trying to keep connection with our server, as long as those connections are maintaned, We can broadcast events from server to all of these browsers - to individual tabs or all tabs across all of these browsers.